-MoE commissions 200 CCP master trainers to train private school teachers
+MoE commissions 200 CCP Master Trainers to train private school teachers

 Source: Dickson Boadi, Contributor

-The Ministry of Education (MoE) through the support of the National Council for Curriculum Curriculum and Assessment (NACCA) in collaboration with the Ghana National Council of Private Schools (GNACOPS) have commissioned 200 Master Trainers to train all private school teachers on the implementation of Common Core Programme (CCP) in the country.
+The Ministry of Education (MoE) through the support of National Council for Curriculum and Assessment (NACCA) in collaboration with Ghana National Council of Private Schools (GNACOPS) have commissioned 200 Master Trainers to train all private school teachers on the implementation of Common Core program Programme (CCP) in the country.

-The incident happened on Friday 22nd January 2021 at the closing ceremony of the 5-day Residential CCP Master Training Programme Workshop for Private Schools which was held in Accra at the Atomic Energy Commission.
+The incident happened On Friday, January 22, 2021, at the closing ceremony of 5-day Residential CCP Master Training Programme Workshop for Private Schools which was held in Accra at Atomic Energy Commission.

 These Master Trainers have been commissioned and mandated by the MoE to train Private School Teachers on the Common Core Program (CCP) across the country.